vrcAlbert/documentation-api/source/php/behaviours/twinnable.rst

 	Required.
 	Column used to store if the item is the main item among twin items.
 Data type must be ``boolean``.

+.. php:attr:: invariant_fields

+	Array of fields which are invariant between context twins.

 Methods
 *******

+.. php:staticmethod:: hasInvariantFields()

+    :returns: ``True`` if model has invariant fields, medias or WYSIWYGs.

+.. php:staticmethod:: isInvariantField($name)

+    :param string $name: The field name to check.
+    :returns: ``True`` if the field name is a invariant field or, media or WYSIWYG.

 .. php:method:: delete_all_context()